Erik2333/Resume_ErikBerglund/README.md

 Games have always had a special place in my heart ever since the first time I played Castlevania, Ninja Gaiden and Super Mario Bros on the NES when I was a little kid.

-I have spent a two year at Yrgo studying programming and making video games.
+I have spent a two year at Yrgo Game Creator Programming and making video games.
 Now I can now say without a doubt that I want to develop games for the rest of my life and meet cool people in the industry.

 **Programing Skills:**\
 [![My Skills](https://skillicons.dev/icons?i=cs,cpp)](https://skillicons.dev)